-The following assumptions have been made regarding the developing of a community recreation center in the City of O'Fallon.
+The following assumptions were made regarding the developing of a community recreation center in the City of O'Fallon.

-- The first year of operation will be late 2019 or later. - This operational budget represents new expenses. - The presence of other providers in the market will remain the same. - The center will be operated by the City of O'Fallon. - No site has been identified for the purposes of this study. - The facility will be open to residents (City of O'Fallon and City of Shiloh) and non-residents. - The facility will have a variety of membership options. - This operations estimate is based on the program recommendations contained in this document.
-As there is no conceptual design B\K is assuming that best practices would be employed in design to limit staffing and other associated operational expenses. - No partnerships with other organizations have been shown in this operations plan, however that is not to preclude the City of O'Fallon from pursuing partnership opportunities. - Rentals of the facility are included in the operational model.
-However, none of the rentals identified are long-term annual rentals from a singular organization such as a high school, college, social group, etc. - The estimate on the number of one month, 6 month and annual passes that will be sold is modest. - No provision for any type of concessions has been shown (other than vending). - No provision for any type of debt service has been shown.
+- The first year of operation will be late 2019 or later. - This operational budget represents new expenses. - The presence of other providers in the market will remain the same. - The center will be operated by the City of O'Fallon. - No site has been identified for this study. - The facility will be open to residents (City of O'Fallon and City of Shiloh) and non-residents. - The facility will have a variety of membership options. - This operations estimate is based on the program recommendations contained in this document.
+As there is no conceptual design BK is assuming that best practices would be employed in design to limit staffing and other associated operational expenses. - No partnerships with other organizations have been shown in this operations plan.
+However, that is not to preclude the City of O'Fallon from pursuing partnership opportunities. - Rentals of the facility are included in the operational model.
+However, none of the rentals identified are long-term annual rentals from a singular organization such as a high school, college, social group, etc. - The estimate on the number of one month, six month and annual passes that will be sold is modest. - No provision for any concessions has been shown (other than vending). - No provision for any debt service has been shown.